CPqD/ofdissector/README.md

 ofdissector
 ===========

-Wireshark dissectors for OpenFlow 1.1 and 1.2
+Wireshark dissectors for OpenFlow 1.1 and 1.2.
+It's based on [ng-of-dissector] by Nick Bastin.

 Build/Install
 =============